Vegetable Frankie – Kathi Roll

 Vegetable Frankie

 Frankies are also known as Kathi Rolls or you may call it wrap.
 This is a popular Mumbai street food.
-Frankies are perfect meal for any time, or on the go.
+Frankies are perfect meal for any time, or on the go even as a lunchbox option.
 These are great vegan treat.

 4 from 4 votes